biolab/orange3/doc/visual-programming/source/widgets/classify/saveclassifier.rst

 .. figure:: images/SaveClassifier-widget-stamped.png

-1. Choose file name.
+1. Choose from previously saved classifiers.

-2. Save the classifier with *Browse* icon.
+2. Save the created classifier with the *Browse* icon.
 Click on the icon and enter the name of the file.
-Classifier will be saved as type *.pickle*.
+The classifier will be saved to a pickled fie.

 .. figure:: images/SaveClassifier-save.png